 Dental implant restorations do require some surgery, so not all interested patients may be eligible.
 An implant dentist can evaluate an individual’s dental health to determine whether they are capable of supporting implants and can begin prepping for the necessary procedure.
 Implants are set into place with titanium posts that act as artificial tooth roots.
 Once implanted, these posts actually meld with the bone during the healing process.
 This is known as osseointegration and it is what firmly secures the artificial tooth to the jawbone.
 Once the implant is set in place, the custom-made artificial teeth can be placed into the posts to create a seamless new smile.

 The artificial tooth or dental crown placed into the anchored posts can be designed to match remaining teeth in order to look as natural as possible.
 Dental implants may require repair or general maintenance with time and use, just like real teeth, as they are subject to wear and tear over time – but overall, they will look and feel like real teeth.
 Dental implant restorations can be used to replace all teeth, many teeth, or a few teeth – it all depends on the patient’s needs.

-Dr. Garine is a proud member of these Dental Associations:
+Garine Prosthodontics are proud members of these Dental Associations: